drkrillo/docs/creator/sdk7/projects/scene-metadata.md

   ],
 ```

-This example spawns a player on _5, 1, 4_ looking East at _10, 1, 4_.
-If the spawn position is a range, then the player's rotation will always match the indicated target.
+This example spawns a player at _5, 1, 4_ facing East toward _10, 1, 4_.
+If the spawn position is a range, the player's rotation will always match the indicated target.
 If there are multiple spawn points, each can have its own separate target.

 ### Required Permissions